India vs NZ T20: No fairy tale end to Yuvraj's comeback as Kiwis win by one run

 Brendon McCullum scored a controlled 91 to rescue New Zealand from a precarious 2 for 2.
 India need 168 to win the match and 2-game T20 series.

-New Zealand defeated India by one run in the second Twenty20 international at the Chidambaram stadium in Chennai on Tuesday to ruin cancer survivor YuvrajSingh's return to big-time cricket.
+New Zealand pipped India by one run in a thrilling Twenty20 international in Chennai on Tuesday to ruin cancer survivor YuvrajSingh's return to big-time cricket.

-The opening game of the two-match series, a tune-up for next week's World Twenty20 in Sri Lanka, was washed out without a ball being bowled in Visakhapatnam on Saturday.
+New Zealand clinched the two-match series, a tune-up for next week's World Twenty20 in Sri Lanka, after the opening game was washed out in Visakhapatnam on Saturday.

 New Zealand 167-5 in 20 overs; India 166-4 in 20 overs.

 India: Mahendra Singh Dhoni (capt), Gautam Gambhir, Suresh Raina, Virat Kohli, Yuvraj Singh, Rohit Sharma, Manoj Tiwary, Irfan Pathan, Ravichandran Ashwin, Zaheer Khan, Lakshmipathy Balaji.

 New Zealand: Ross Taylor (capt), Martin Guptill, Rob Nicol, Brendon McCullum, Kane Williamson, James Franklin, Jacob Oram, Daniel Vettori, Kyle Mills, Ronnie Hira, Adam Milne.